Care of the Congregation

 The Village Chapel COC provides a range of ministries from delivering flowers to assisting ailing or bereaved members get through troubled times.
 Please see the complete list of COC services below.

-To join our COC, click to contact Mary Callow or Carole Weaver.
+To join our COC, click to contact Mary Callow or Carolyn Smith.

 Have a special prayer request?
 We want to pray for you.